Peter Foster: Enough Rope interview

-Foster appeared on Australian Broadcasting Corporation interview programme Enough Rope in 2004.
+Foster appeared on the Australian Broadcasting Corporation interview program Enough Rope in 2004.
 A new edit of that interview was broadcast in 2007.
-On the programme he claimed that he had not committed any offences since 1994.
-Interviewer, Andrew Denton, however, cited convictions after that date, including for travelling on a false passport, resisting arrest and assaulting police officers.
-Foster also denied he was a fraudster, claiming, "I've never stolen a cent in my life," and that he does not lie.
+On the program he claimed that he had not committed any offences since 1994.
+Interviewer Andrew Denton, however, cited convictions after that date, including for travelling on a false passport, resisting arrest and assaulting police officers.
+Foster also denied he was a fraudster, claiming, "I've never stolen a cent in my life" and that he does not lie.
 Denton commented that lying is not a habit for white collar criminals, but a business, and that Foster is "ultimately in the business of selling himself".
-Foster said he was ashamed of his conman title and "only a fool would enjoy the publicity I get."
+Foster said he was ashamed of his conman title and "only a fool would enjoy the publicity I get".

 Fiji arrest 2006

 Late 2005, Foster returned to Fiji, gaining entry to the country and obtaining a work permit using a forged police clearance certificate to conceal his criminal record.
 He reportedly gained a lease on waterfront property at Champagne Beach, in the Yasawa Islands, and sought investors to develop a resort.

 Foster had again involved himself in local politics, offering financial support to the ruling SDL party for the successful 2006 re-election.
 However, he switched his support when the Qarase government was usurped in the Bainimarama military coup.
 Foster approached the military and offered to covertly obtain evidence that the Qarase regime had been corrupt.
 On 2 January 2007, the military released what it said was a secretly obtained video of a restaurant conversation between Foster and Navitalai Naisoro, the electoral strategist of the SDL party.
 Naisoro told Foster that the 2006 elections were rigged, with cooperation from certain elements of the police.
-Several Cabinet Ministers were implicated, but ousted Prime Minister Qarase angrily denied the claims.
+Several Cabinet Ministers were implicated, but ousted prime minister Qarase angrily denied the claims.
 He suggested that the conversation recorded on video could have been staged, and another official suggested the recording had been "spliced".

 In October 2006, Fijian police rejected Foster's offer to leave the country if they dropped immigration violation charges over the use of forged documents.
 After evading arrest for three weeks, Foster stripped to his underpants and jumped into a river to escape police and sustained a head injury from hitting his head on the propeller of a boat.
 Foster, however, claimed police had assaulted him and went on a hunger strike in hospital demanding the police investigate the brutality of his arrest.
 His doctor remarked that the injuries were consistent with having hit his head on the boat, in accord with the police account.